Introduction

 Our global "Leading with Integrity" training module, which is assigned to all new and existing employees on an annual basis, includes a segment on modern slavery.

 It includes information on who staff should contact should they have any concerns about modern slavery.
-Staff are also encouraged to report any concerns or suspicions regarding the presence of modern slavery within the supply chain.
+Staff are also encouraged to report any concerns or suspicions about modern slavery within the supply chain.

 Looking ahead, continuous improvement and ambition